Bambi-Forest/DataQuest-Data-Analytics-for-Python-Projects/README.md

 - Remove rows that has comments that are 0
 - Remove rows that do not pertain to ASK HN or Show HN posts

+Concepts used:
+- Reformatted and cleaned the data to prepare it for analysis
+- Dates and times
+- Object-oriented programming
+- Working with Strings